-Today we welcome nFocus employee, Kyla Rice, with her musings on working from home.
+Today we welcome nFocus employee, Kyla Rice with her 'Musings on Working from Home'.

 Previously at the outset of a new project, a face to face initiation meeting would be a popular option.
-This would be used to establish relationships and develop a rapport as well as information sharing and fact finding.
+This would be used to establish relationships and develop a rapport as well as information sharing and fact-finding.
 This would involve multiple people travelling to a single location and in these times of staying safe and travel restrictions, simply was not an option.
 So instead, the same meeting was organised with the same attendees over a video call.
 It worked very well, all the necessary information was shared and as an upside, no time was spent on travelling.

 So, how did it work?
-Well, it worked very well and in fact I think it worked better than usual when working across locations.
+Well, it worked very well and in fact, I think it worked better than usual when working across locations.

 Using tools and technologies to facilitate communication is vital to staying connected when working from home, being comfortable too is important.
 No doubt across the world there are many varying levels of home working set ups, as we will have different levels of space available.
 Wherever possible it will help if you can set up a distinct workspace, this will help you to be more organised and in a productive work frame of mind, it also enables you to ‘leave work’ at the end of your working day.

-If you are going to be working from home for a while it may be worth investing in equipment to make things easier, a relatively inexpensive option is a keyboard for your laptop which allows you to sit the laptop on something to raise it to eye height, which is far better for posture.
+If you are going to be working from home for a while, it may be worth investing in equipment to make things easier, a relatively inexpensive option is a keyboard for your laptop which allows you to sit the laptop on something to raise it to eye height, which is far better for posture.
 Sometimes I lift my laptop on top of a chest of drawers which makes an improvised standing desk.
-I find this gives my back and shoulders a break and is said to improve post lunch digestion and boost energy levels.
+I find this gives my back and shoulders a break and it's said to improve post lunch digestion and boost energy levels.